 This approach came to be viewed as draconian and unfair to many accident victims.
 As a result, most states (including Nevada) now apportion blame under a system known as "comparative negligence."

-Under Nevada's comparative negligence law, if you are partly to blame for an accident, the total compensation you would otherwise be entitle to is reduced by the percentage of the injury for which you are responsible.
+Under Nevada's comparative negligence law, if you are partly to blame for an accident, the total compensation you would otherwise be entitled to is reduced by the percentage of the injury for which you are responsible.

 Example: Joe is driving 45 mph in a 35 mph residential zone.
 The light is green in his direction.
 As he crosses the intersection, Bill runs the red light at 35 mph and hits Joe, leaving Joe with a catastrophic injury under Nevada law.

 A jury determines that Bill's injuries are worth $1,000,000 in damages.
 However, the jurors also determining that because Joe was speeding, he is 20% to blame for the accident.
 As a result, Joe's award is reduced by 20% and he recovers $800,000 (80% of $1,000,000).

 Yes, but with a twist.
 Under a pure comparative negligence / shared fault standard, blame can be apportioned in any combination, as long as the total adds up to 100%.

 For instance, let's say that in the above example, it was Joe that had run the red light and Bill that had been speeding.
 Under a "pure" comparative negligence approach, Joe would be 80% responsible for the accident.
 His $1 million in damages would be reduced by 80%.
 But Bill would still have to pay him $200,000 even though Joe was largely responsible for the accident.

 While this may seem fair, in some cases this could lead to grossly unfair results.
 For instance, Bill -- who was only 20% at fault -- would still have to pay the full costs of defending the lawsuit.
 He would bear all of his attorney's fees and costs.